-Longtime N.Y. congressman tries to fend off challenger from left and avoid an Ocasio-Cortez-style upset
+Longtime congressman from N.Y. tries to avoid an AOC-style upset

 “Support throughout the district and across the country has grown exponentially since that moment,” Bowman said.
 “The fundraising numbers are astounding.”

-In debates and in an interview this week, Engel criticized the rush of support for Bowman and the idea that the challenger was more closely tied to the district.
+In debates and in a recent interview, Engel criticized the rush of support for Bowman and the idea that the challenger was more closely tied to the district.
 He challenged “people on high” for trying to skew the race, and compared the attacks against him to McCarthyism, unanswerable smears.

 “He comes out of the blue, he decides he’s going to run for Congress, and that’s his right,” Engel said in Mamaroneck.
 “But nobody knows him, and nobody has seen him.
 When Amadou Diallo was shot, I was arrested, protesting what the police had done.
-When Remarley Graham, a young man in my district, was shot by the police, his family asked me to speak at his funeral.
+When Ramarley Graham, a young man in my district, was shot by the police, his family asked me to speak at his funeral.
 So, I’m no Johnny-come-lately on issues of social justice.”

 Diallo was an unarmed West African immigrant who was shot and killed by four New York City police officers in 1999.

 Two years ago, encouraged by Crowley’s strong internal polling, national Democrats largely stayed out of his race.
 That’s not the case for Engel.
-House Speaker Nancy Pelosi (D-Calif.), House Majority Whip James E. Clyburn (D-S.C.) and top committee chairmen have endorsed Engel.
-So has Senate Minority Leader Charles E. Schumer (D-N.Y.), who initially told Capitol Hill reporters that he was neutral in the race.
+House Speaker Nancy Pelosi (Calif.), House Majority Whip James E. Clyburn (S.C.) and top committee chairmen have endorsed Engel.
+So has Senate Minority Leader Charles E. Schumer (N.Y.), who initially told Capitol Hill reporters that he was neutral in the race.

 Engel also has gotten a boost from Democratic Majority for Israel, seeing a defeat for the reliably pro-Israel congressman as a grave threat, and potential victory for the country’s critics.
 The group’s advertising does not mention Israel, focusing instead on an old tax debt that Bowman has since paid off.
 Other pro-Israel groups are more explicit, warning Jewish voters that they could lose a powerful ally to someone whose views on the American-Israel relationship are less well-known.

 “Why are they targeting him?”
-Jack Rosen, the president of the American Jewish Congress, asked Jewish Insider this week.
+Jack Rosen, the president of the American Jewish Congress, asked Jewish Insider.
 “The only differentiator is Israel.”

-On the very limited, covid-19 compliant campaign trail, Israel doesn’t often come up.
-On Tuesday morning, as Bowman talked to voters in Co-Op City, one supporter of Engel challenged him to debunk the unpaid taxes story, but the rest said they were happy to see him.
+On a campaign trail limited by the pandemic, Israel doesn’t often come up.
+On Tuesday morning, as Bowman talked to voters in Co-Op City, one supporter of Engel challenged him to debunk the unpaid-taxes story, but the rest said they were happy to see him.
 Augusta Terzol, 61, said she had always voted for Engel but would happily vote to give the district a new voice in Congress.

 “Eliot Engel is responsive, but he usually sends representatives,” Terzol said.
-“We don’t see him much in Co-Op City.
+“We don’t see him much in Co-Op City.”

 Two days later, the congressman joined Bailey for an important local campaign stop: Co-Op City.